September 28, 2022

-We are in contact with the COVID-positive residents loved ones on a regular basis.
+We are communicating with the loved ones of our COVID-19-positive residents on a regular basis and as needed.
 We encourage both residents and loved ones to continue communicating with each other by email or enjoying time on Zoom, FaceTime, or Skype.

 If you have a family member in our care and would like an update on his or her condition, please call our facility at (310) 320-8714.
 You can also visit our website https://hrcsnf.com/ for additional helpful information and visit these links to the CDC (https://www.cdc.gov/) and CMS (https://www.cms.gov/) websites.